janpaulpl/janpaulpl.github.io/photography.md

 ---
 layout: default
-post: ./_includes/publication.html # TODO: Move photos to their own folder
+post: ./_includes/publication.html # TODO: Move photos to their own folder and streamline process to avoid md for each photo
 ---

 # Some cute pics